 At Bakers & Cakers, we’re invested in your success.
 We’re not just creating a marketplace that makes it easier for you to sell and meet new clients, but also an enhanced network to support your business.
 This will include tools to help you track your expenses, secure discounts that will lower your costs, and a resource page just for bakers, where we’ll share tips and help from people just like you.
 If you’re not already a part of Bakers & Cakers, sign up today!

 There are very few questions that stump experienced bakers.
 However, even those of us who can convert measurements in our heads without even thinking about it are often lost when it comes to pricing our cakes.
-Relax, in the mean time while we’re building our costing tools we’ve put together a quick ‘how to’ price things fairly, so that you earn a reasonable rate for your hard work and customers still get an good deal.
+Relax, in the mean time while we’re building our costing tools we’ve put together a quick how to price your cakes fairly guide, so that you earn a reasonable rate for your hard work and customers still get an good deal.

 1) Track your ongoing/ overhead expenses.
 You should account for everything, from the cost to run your oven to supplies, such as baking pans, spoons, and certifications.
 You should know the total amount it costs you to operate, even before an order comes in.